Scuba Diving in Phuket | Everything you need to know about diving in Phuket

 For divers both seasons are great as there is always something interesting to discover.

-Dive sites like Shark Point, Anemone Reef and the King Cruiser wreck offer a little less mostly in the 15m range, with the odd 25+ m day, which makes these dive sites nothing less than spectacular.
+Dive sites like Shark Point, Anemone Reef and the King Cruiser Wreck offer a little less.
+Mostly in the 15m range, with the odd 25+ m day,

 The dive sites around Phuket